DanielChuDC/multiarch-vagrant-rhel/Readme.md

 3. git
 4. Vagrant

 ### Getting started with this project

-1. Rename `.env.example` to `.env` and modify `.env`
+1. Rename `example.env` to `.env` and modify `.env`
    - Add in the values
 2. Install vagrant plugin for `.env` by run this command in terminal
    - `vagrant plugin install vagrant-env`
 3. Provision server by `vagrant up`